PKBeam/Edda/advanced-topics.md

 - the first value is the global beat after the mouse position is snapped to the gridlines.
 - the second value (in brackets) is the global beat before snapping.

-Typically, you want to use the second, unsnapped value when specifying a BPM change.
+Typically, you want to use the second, unsnapped value when specifying a timing change.

 The *BPM* field is, predictably, the new BPM that you want to change to.
 You can find this with the help of Edda's BPM finder tool in the toolbar.

-Often a BPM change will coincide with a time signature change.
+Often a timing change will coincide with a time signature change.
 This could mean that beats are now divided differently.
 For example, a beat is now divided into thirds instead of quarters.
-If this happens, you can use the *Grid Division* field to specify the new beat division.
+If this happens, you can use the *Beat Division* field to specify the new beat division.

-If the beats are not divided differently after the BPM change, you should keep the *Grid Division* the same as before.
+If the beats are not divided differently after the timing change, you should keep the *Beat Division* the same as before.

-> **NOTE**: You can use a BPM change to temporarily adjust the *Grid Division* by leaving the *BPM* field the same as before.
+> **NOTE**: You can use a timing change to temporarily adjust the *Beat Division* by leaving the *BPM* field the same as before.
 > This can be useful if there are just a few beats in the song that are divided differently than the rest.

 ## Note runes

-Why bother with BPMs or BPM changes?
+Why bother with BPMs or timing changes?

 Why not just turn off grid snapping and carefully position each and every note on the grid, exactly where you want it?